Dr. Buzzanco is a U.S. historian specializing in Vietnam and foreign policy.

 Buzzanco is the author or editor of three books and he has written more than twenty articles that have appeared in scholarly publications and major newspapers.
-He is currently working on a manuscript on culture and politics for Oxford’s VSI series and is continuing work on the political economy of the 1960s and the impact of the Vietnam War on the U.S. economy.
+He is continuing work on the political economy of the 1960s and the impact of the Vietnam War on the U.S. economy.

 Masters of War: Military Dissent and Politics in the Vietnam Era.
 Cambridge University Press, 1996 [Paperback, 1997].
 Recipient of Stuart L. Bernath Prize, awarded by Society of Historians of American Foreign Relations.
 Chapter on Tet Offensive excerpted in Robert McMahon, ed, Major Problems in the History of the Vietnam War, 3d edition.